near/docs/docs/6.integrator/balance.md

 ## View Balance Changes {#view-balance-changes}

-- Open the transaction URL in [NEAR Explorer](https://explorer.testnet.near.org/) and copy the `BLOCK HASH`.
+- Open the transaction URL in [NearBlocks Explorer](https://testnet.nearblocks.io/) and copy the `BLOCK HASH`.
 - Using the `BLOCK HASH` and the accountId, query the [changes RPC endpoint](/api/rpc/setup#view-account-changes) to view changes.

 **Example Query using HTTPie:**